skip to main content

 4. Some pawnbrokers operate illegally

 Most states have strengthened pawn shop loan regulation, but that doesn’t mean all pawnbrokers are following those laws.
-In recent years, there have been many reports of pawn shops charging more than the allowed APR rates, asking people to sign illegal contracts, and deceiving customers about the actual price of their loans.
+In recent years, there have been many reports of pawn shops charging more than the allowed annual percentage rates (APR), asking people to sign illegal contracts, and deceiving customers about the actual price of their loans.

 5. There are better alternatives